 The Vizio P Series is a great TV with excellent overall picture quality in both dark and bright rooms.
 It's a slight improvement from the Vizio P Series Quantum 2020, but it has many of the same issues.
-There are too many bugs when it comes to gaming with VRR or at 120fps, and considering its price point, there are other gaming TVs that won't give you as many headaches.
+There are too many bugs when it comes to some 120Hz signals, and considering its price point, there are other gaming TVs that won't give you as many headaches.

 The Sony X90J and the Vizio P Series Quantum 2021 are both great 4k TVs.
 HDR content looks better on the Vizio because it displays a wider color gamut, gets brighter in HDR, and has better black uniformity.
 The local dimming performs better overall on the Sony than the Vizio, but the 65 inch Vizio still has a higher native contrast.
 The Vizio also has much better reflection handling if you want to use it in a well-lit room.
-The Sony doesn't have VRR support like the Vizio, but that should come in a firmware update, and it doesn't have any issues with 4k content at 120fps like the way the Vizio does.
+The Sony doesn't have any issues with 4k content at 120fps like the way the Vizio does.